Scientific Name:

 Key ID Features:

-Leaves opposite, trifoliate; leaflets ovate, most 5-10cm long x 2-5cm wide, pubescent, margin deeply serrate, green with purple tinge near petiole, petiole tendrils; flowers solitary, four petal-like sepals, (white-) pink (-purple), prominent styles and stamens; fruit is an aggregate of swirled achenes.
-Winter ID: stems purple; some tentrils stay attached; buds opposite, ovoid, pointed, hooked.
+Leaves opposite, trifoliate; leaflets ovate, most 5-10cm long x 2-5cm wide, pubescent, margin deeply serrate, green with purple tinge near petiole, petiole tendrils; flowers solitary, 4 or 5 petal-like sepals, white-pink-purple, prominent styles and stamens; aggregate of swirled feathery achenes.
+Winter ID: stems purple; some tendrils stay attached; buds opposite, ovoid, pointed, hooked.

 Habit: